soekmego/clonedjump/README.md

 This project is for educational purposes.
 Commits are welcome.

-Assets by Kenney.
+Assets by Kenney. - CC0 license
+Sounds by SubspaceAudio from opengameart.org - CC0 license

-Support opengamearts.org
+Support opengameart.org

 Support kenney.nl